siyuan-note/siyuan/README.md

 ### How to move the heading and blocks below it?

 Fold the heading and move it later.
+Please note that it is a move, not a cut, and a folded heading cut will not move the blocks below it.

 ### How to select multiple blocks across pages?